 Once you have worked on the problems they outlined, let them know that it is solved.
 This is called closed-loop feedback and is extremely effective.
 It creates an outstanding experience

 We are living in a hyper-competitive business environment where there is little room to breathe.
 You should always be one up over your competitor.
 Since NPS is a standard measurement that companies around the world use, it is easy to benchmark the score against your competition.

 If you have your ear firmly placed on the ground, you might even be able to find the steps that your competition takes to increase their NPS score.
 Match each other’s progress and take strong and impactful business decisions.

 #10 Higher response rates:

 The fact that NPS is simple makes it more effective as your customers wouldn’t mind spending a few seconds to finish the survey.
 You can add two or three questions (which will still be a short survey) if you want more data to analyze.
 Higher response rates mean that the score is a sharp indicator of what your customers think about you.
 Do NPS regularly and keep your customers happy.

 NPS helps you see where you are in the minds of your customers.
 It shows you how loyal your customers and help predict the future of your business.
-Using NPS regularly will keep you focused as it is a clear metric that you can use to keep your business steady.
+Using NPS regularly & by collecting Customer Feedback will keep you focused as it is a clear metric that you can use to keep your business steady.